Lebanese army deploys along border as Syrian conflict escalates - www.lokmattimes.com

 Lebanon remains concerned about a repeat of the events of 2014, when armed groups from ISIS and Jabhat al-Nusra stormed the border town of Arsal, killing soldiers and civilians before occupying areas along the Lebanese-Syrian border for years.

-Meanwhile, the General Directorate of Public Security issued a statement on Friday announcing the closure of several land border crossings, particularly in the north, due to repeated Israeli attacks targeting the crossings, Xinhua news agency reported.
+Meanwhile, the General Directorate of Public Security issued a statement on Friday announcing the closure of several land border crossings, particularly in the north, due to repeated Israeli attacks targeting the crossings.

-The statement emphasized that the closures were necessary to ensure the safety of those traveling across the border.
+The statement emphasised that the closures were necessary to ensure the safety of those travelling across the border.
 However, the Masnaa border crossing will remain open, especially for Syrian nationals, "under temporary exceptional measures."

 Since November 27, Syrian rebel groups, led by Hayat Tahrir al-Sham, have launched a major offensive in northern Syria, capturing key cities like Aleppo and Hama.
 The offensive has dealt a significant blow to the Syrian government and raised concerns about a potential humanitarian crisis.